 The total allowable commercial catch for Goldband Snapper is 1300 tonnes (t); 900 t in the Timor Reef Fishery and 400 t in the Demersal Fishery.

-In 2014, the total commercial catch of Goldband Snapper was 606 t (Figure 2).
-The SRA assessments indicated that the harvest rate was below that required to achieve maximum sustainable yield.
-This low level of fishing mortality is unlikely to cause the biological stock to become recruitment overfished.
+In 2015, the total commercial catch of Goldband Snapper was 501 t (Figure 2).
+The status of Goldband Snapper from the Arafura and Timor seas was assessed in 2011 and 2013 using a stochastic Stock Reduction Analysis model.
+The outputs of this model estimated egg production to be around 65 per cent of unfished levels, well above conventional target levels.
+This stock is therefore not considered to be recruitment overfished.
+The model outputs also indicated that the current level of fishing mortality was below that required to achieve maximum sustainable yield and is unlikely to cause the biological stock to become recruitment overfished.

-On the basis of the evidence provided above, the biological stock is classified as a sustainable stock.
+On the basis of the evidence provided above, the NT Goldband Snapper stock is classified as a sustainable stock.

-Table 2: Goldband Snapper biology5
+Table 2.
+Goldband Snapper biology